Albania's champions/Sportsmen facing the state's indifference: We bring medals, but we receive "calls"

 President of KOKSH, Fidel Ylli

-"These athletes make us proud, and we are obliged to have an institutional cooperation, that is, the Olympic committee, the federation, the ministry, the government, that these athletes represent Albania, that they are our best ambassadors", emphasizes the president of KOKSH.
+" These athletes make us proud, and we are obliged to have institutional cooperation, namely the Olympic Committee, federation, ministry, government, so that these athletes represent Albania because they are our best ambassadors ," emphasizes the president of the NAC.

 Even President Ylli attaches importance to the sponsorship law, which must be approved by the government as soon as possible.
 According to him, the earthquake and the pandemic have influenced the government not to focus on sports.

-"I raised it more, this law is still pending, it is in the hands of the government, it was our bad luck of the earthquake and the pandemic that the proper attention was not paid to sports, but it was paid to the health of people, to the deaths that are happening, to the budget needed for vaccines.
-But this law is on the government's desk, and I will again initiate so that there is a chance for it to move, because we can no longer ask for alms from governments, or from the ministry with those minimal budgets that are given for sports.
-We must do it as soon as possible because the sponsorship law will bring us a lot of money”, concludes the interview for ACQJ, head of KOKSH, Fidel Ylli.
+" I have raised it very loudly, this law is still pending, it is in the hands of the government, it was our bad luck with the earthquake and the pandemic that the proper attention was not paid to sports, but it was seen in people's health, in the deaths that are happening, in the budget needed for vaccines.
+But this law is on the government's table and I will again initiate so that it has the opportunity to move, because we can no longer ask for alms from governments, or from the ministry with those minimal budgets that are given to sports.
+We need to do it as soon as possible because the sponsorship law will bring us a lot of money ", concludes the interview for ACQJ, the head of KOKSH, Fidel Ylli.

 Let's remember that for this law, the members of the Professional Football League and the Albanian Football Federation boycotted the development of the Albanian Football Championship a year ago for several months, while they received the promise that this law would be approved before the parliamentary elections in April 2021.